 Regional Public Health Training Centers Program

-Eligible applicants are accredited schools of public health or other public or private nonprofit institutions accredited for the provision of graduate or specialized training in public health.
+Eligible applicants are accredited schools of public health and other public nonprofit institutions accredited for the provision of graduate or specialized training in public health.

 Award ceiling: $1,105,000 per year